common-voice/cv-sentence-extractor/README.md

 python WikiExtractor.py --json ../enwiki-latest-pages-articles-multistream.xml
 ```

-*Important note: Please check the section about [creating a rules file](#using-language-rules) and [a blacklist](#create-a-blacklist-based-on-less-common-words) at this point, you might want to consider creating them and that process should happen before steps 3.*
+*Important note: Please check the section about [creating a rules file](#using-language-rules) and [a blacklist](#create-a-blacklist-based-on-less-common-words) at this point, you might want to consider creating them and that process should happen before step 3.*

 3. Scrap the sentences into a new file from the WikiExtractor output dir (this might take more than 6h to finish)
 ```bash